DanielBMarkham/Info-Ops/manuscript/chapter3.md

 It's a natural instinct to want to immediately start organizing towards a goal.

-In the movie we see this happening almost as soon as the aliens arrive.
+In the movie "Arrival" we see this happening almost as soon as the aliens arrive.
 The military wants to know: Are they going to attack?
 What are their plans?
 Are they peaceful?
 They have specific questions from their world that they want answers to from the alien's world.

 Remember Socrates!